jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

     files contain most of the information needed to build a menu
     (e.g. "Name", "Exec command", "Icon", "Category")

-`jgmenu_run pmenu` is written in python by @o9000.
-It uses .directory
+`pmenu` is written in python by @o9000.
+It uses .directory and
-and .desktop files to build a menu, but ignores any .menu files.
+.desktop files to build a menu, but ignores any .menu files.
 Instead of the structure specified in the .menu file, it simply maps
 each ".desktop" application onto one of the ".directory" categories.
 If a matching ".directory" category does not exist, it tries to